FACTBOX-Balkan banks' exposure to Greek crisis

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-June 22 Millions of people in Albania, Bulgaria, Macedonia, Romania and Serbia have deposits in Greek-owned local banks which could be vulnerable if there is a full-blown banking crisis in Greece.
+June 29 Millions of people in Albania, Bulgaria, Macedonia, Romania and Serbia have deposits in Greek-owned local banks which could now be vulnerable after talks between Athens and its creditors broke down and banks in Greece shut their doors.

 Below are details of each country's exposure to Greek-owned banks, and measures the authorities have taken to mitigate the risks for the subsidiaries.
 For main story, click on